-Beginning with the 2022-2024 program cycle, the Missouri Speakers Bureau is changing to give speakers more autonomy in booking talks and to reach audiences typically underserved by humanities programs.
-In service to its mission to share humanities opportunities across the state, Missouri Speakers Bureau will underwrite up to four programs that are hosted by a nonprofit organization and take place in underserved rural communities defined as those communities outside the counties of Boone, Greene, Jackson, St. Louis and outside the city of St. Louis.
+In service to its mission to share humanities opportunities across the state, Missouri Speakers Bureau will provide each speaker with underwriting to be able to do presentations in underserved rural communities, These are defined as those communities outside the counties of Boone, Greene, Jackson, St. Louis and outside the city of St. Louis.

 Finally, Missouri Speakers Bureau will provide marketing toolkits to speakers and host organizations to help promote programs to their local communities and encourage attendance.
 Speakers will also be invited to record a promotional video for their presentation at no cost to them.